Manikandandurai-git/hotel-bookings-demand-project/README.md

 ## Result

 We learned that
-1. Almost 35% of bookings were canceled.
+1. Almost 28% of bookings were cancelled and 72% were not cancelled.
 2. More than 60% of the population booked the City hotel.
 3. More than double the rate of bookings were made in 2016, compared to the previous year.
 But the bookings decreased by almost 15% next year
 4.Most bookings were made from July to August.
 And the least bookings were made at the start and end of the year.
-5. Portugal, the UK, and France, Spain and Germany are the top countries from most guests come, more than 80% come from these 5 countries.
+5. Portugal-34%, the UK-16%, and France-9% are the top countries from most guests come, more than 59% come from these 3 countries.
 6. Most people stay for one, two, or three.
   -> For Resort hotel, the most popular stay duration is three, two, one, and four days respectively.
   -> For City hotel, most popular stay duration is one, two, seven(week), and three respectively